Linux computers on the FI network use a module system to manage the software installed on them. Thanks to it

 I want to add a module

-If you want to create a new version of an existing module, it is a good idea to contact the administrator of the current version first.
-He is the owner of the file
+If you want to create a new version of an existing module, it's a good idea to contact the maintainer of the current version first.
+This is the owner of the file

-Create the module with application in the Faculty Administration.
+Create the module using the application in the Faculty Administration.

 Enter the name and version of the software package.
-We will label them below
+Hereafter we will refer to them as

-When created, an empty module skeleton is created:
+When created, an empty module skeleton will be created:

-(In fact, there is more; if you are interested, please refer to the advanced section below.)
+(Actually, there is more; we refer interested parties to the advanced section below.)

-This varies by software; typically it consists of setting a prefix when configuring, building and/or installing to this directory.
-Look for a choice
+This varies by software; typically it involves setting a prefix when configuring, building and/or installing to this directory.
+Look for the option

-where you plan to use the module (otherwise you may encounter problems with versions of system libraries, for example).
+where you plan to use the module (otherwise you may run into problems with e.g. system library versions).

-PATH.
-It is also polite to make manual pages accessible.
+PATHin the configuration file.
+It is also a good idea to make the manual pages available.